scalar-labs/scalardb/docs/schema-loader.md

 ### Upgrade the environment to support the latest ScalarDB API

 You can upgrade the ScalarDB environment to support the latest version of the ScalarDB API.
-Typically, you will need, as indicated in the release notes, to run this method after updating the ScalarDB version that your application environment uses.
+Typically, as indicated in the release notes, you will need to run this method after updating the ScalarDB version that your application environment uses.

 ```console
 $ java -jar scalardb-schema-loader-<VERSION>.jar --config <PATH_TO_SCALARDB_PROPERTIES_FILE> --upgrade